-Under the Fair Credit Reporting Act (FCRA), employers must certify to the Consumer Reporting Agency (CRA) that they will comply with the applicable disclosure, authorization and adverse action requirements as imposed by the FCRA.
+Under the Fair Credit Reporting Act (FCRA), employers must certify to the Consumer Reporting Agency (CRA) that they have complied with the applicable disclosure and authorization, and will comply with adverse action requirements as imposed by the FCRA.
 Further, employers must certify that the information will not be used in violation of any applicable Federal or State equal employment opportunity law or regulation.

 Disclosure and Authorization